ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

    srun: job 123456 queued and waiting for resources

-Specifying a small number of nodes for smaller amounts of time should shorten the wait time because such jobs will backfill among larger jobs.
+Specifying a small number of nodes for smaller amounts of time should shorten the wait time because the job will backfill among larger jobs.
 Once the job starts, you will see something similar to the below and will be presented with an interactive shell prompt on the launch node.
 At this point, you can use the appropriate command(s) to start your program.

 .. code-block::